-That’s why NaviGate Prepared collaborated with the experts at SIGMA Threat Management Associates to develop a software platform designed to guide and support threat assessment teams through the threat assessment process as schools work to create cultures of safety, respect and emotional support.
+That’s why NaviGate Prepared has developed a software platform based on the leading threat assessment models, designed to guide and support teams through the threat assessment process as schools work to create cultures of safety, respect and emotional support.

-Our Threat Assessment software platform provides a simple user interface that allows schools to follow a consistent, comprehensive process based on leading practices designed by SIGMA Threat Management Associates and the United States Secret Service.
+Our Threat Assessment software platform provides a simple user interface that allows schools to follow a consistent, comprehensive process based on leading threat assessment models and practices.

 The tools within NaviGate Prepared Threat Assessment allow you to:

 Our Threat Assessment solution will guide your teams through screening cases, gathering information and analyzing information using several key questions as part of each case.
 These themes have been identified through extensive research conducted by the U.S. Secret Service National Threat Assessment Center, the leading resource on ways to assess threats and identify indicators of targeted violence.

 Have there been any communication suggesting ideas or intent to engage in violence?

 Has the person shown inappropriate interest in concerning topics?

 Has the person engaged in attack-related behaviors or other preparatory behaviors?

 Does the person have the capacity to carry out an act of targeted violence?